figo2001/figo2001/README.md

 # 💫 About Me:
-I'm currently a student at the Academy of Technology with a keen interest in machine learning and deep learning.
-Currently, I'm delving into the realm of reinforcement learning.
+I'm currently a student with a keen interest in machine learning and deep learning.
+At present, I'm delving into the realm of reinforcement learning.

 # 💻 Tech Stack: